Full of some great and not so great things.

 Korea has had four distinct seasons for many centuries.
 In the last 10 years though, climate change has blurred the lines a bit.

 You can expect tropical weather in summer and arctic cold in winter.
-The following are guidelines, but make sure to check the forecast before leaving the house.
+The following are guidelines, but check the forecast before leaving the house.

 On the plus side, cherry blossoms adorn the streets bringing hope and anticipation for better things to come.